erosDiffusion/ComfyUI-enricos-nodes/README.md

 - **known issue**: the compositing is not scaled, so if you want a 5k image well...
 I hope you have a big enough monitor, but it's not (yet) the goal of this node...
 - **limitation** reloading a flow with compositor will not reload the compostion (x/y position of images and their sizes) you will have to re-do the compositing by hand.

-far from perfect, but hey.. it did not exist before and maybe you can still enjoy it for simple use cases.
+far from perfect, but hey... it did not exist before, and maybe you can still enjoy it for simple use cases.

 **Now go stack your apples!**